Avaq/jQuery-Postpone/README.markdown

 ## Introduction

-Wether you want a prettier way of writing timeouts in javascript, or advanced timing events; jQuery.postpone is something for you!
+Whether you want a prettier way of writing timeouts in JavaScript, or advanced timing events; jQuery.postpone is something for you!
 It adds three methods to jQuery (`jQuery.after`, `jQuery.every` and `jQuery.recur`) which can be used to set a timeout with a deferred object handling its callbacks.

+## Why?!

+This is part of my personal project to turn every asynchronous task in JavaScript into a jQuery.Deferred.
+It would make my, and your life as a JavaScript programmer that much easier.

+ - [jQuery.DOMTimers](https://github.com/Avaq/jQuery-DOMTimers) - Deferred for DOM timing events.
+ - [jQuery.Postpone](https://github.com/Avaq/jQuery-Postpone) - Deferred for setTimeout and setInterval.

+See the [in depth](https://github.com/Avaq/jQuery-Postpone#in-depth) section of this README to find out why setTimeout and Deferred work well together.

 ## Download